Theratechnologies Reports Financial Results for the Third Quarter of Fiscal 2022 and Provides Business Update

 - On track to meet FY2022 Revenue Guidance $79 - $82 million

 MONTREAL, Oct.
-13, 2022 (GLOBE NEWSWIRE) -- Theratechnologies Inc. (“Theratechnologies” or the “Company”) (TSX: TH) (NASDAQ: THTX), a biopharmaceutical company focused on the development and commercialization of innovative therapies, today reported business highlights and financial results for the third quarter of fiscal year 2022, ended August 31, 2022.
+13, 2022 (GLOBE NEWSWIRE) -- Theratechnologies Inc. ("Theratechnologies" or the "Company") TH THTX, a biopharmaceutical company focused on the development and commercialization of innovative therapies, today reported business highlights and financial results for the third quarter of fiscal year 2022, ended August 31, 2022.
 All figures are in U.S. dollars unless otherwise stated.

 "We kicked off the third quarter with many exciting developments and spent the remaining period focusing on strategic growth, corporate alignment and shareholder outreach.
 As our top line results show, our efforts are making a difference," said Paul Lévesque, President and Chief Executive Officer.